 - Take samples of the plant, animal, and microbe life and do controlled studies to make sure your mighty invading army won't be killed by a bacterium.
 Further, test all of these samples to ensure that they don't have non-lethal but disabling or embarrassing effects on your biology like ginger making your troops horny or sour milk making you drunk.
 Lastly, cross-check your and the invadees' relative scale.
-There's nothing more embarrassing to the average galactically-feared alien conqueror than commanding your vast battlefleet across the interstellar void and into a screaming dive upon your target planet with all weapons blazing, only for it to be swallowed in its entirety by a small dog.
+The only thing more embarrassing to the average galactically-feared alien conqueror than having your largest battlecruiser mistaken for a rugby ball and wrecked by the kicks of high school students is commanding your vast battlefleet across the interstellar void and into a screaming dive upon your target planet with all weapons blazing only for it to be swallowed in its entirety by a small dog.

 - Bring a fully-equipped scientific staff to deal with any unexpected issues that may crop up (and they will).
 Treat them with respect so they don't revolt on you.

 - If the air, water, or biota are hostile, and you can't find a solution that doesn't involve covering your people with inch-thick environment suits, leave.

 - Corollary: If the ecosystems are hostile but you're after something underground, consider burning the offending biospheres off with an orbital bombardment.
 Your guys will still be in life support suits, but you'll save money on security.